abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 These are called **"Constant-Time Operations"**, we say that this function runs in `O(1)` time; that is, the running time of this function is independent of the length, `n` of the list.

-- computer hardware supports constant-time access to an element based on its memory address.
+- Computer hardware supports constant-time access to an element based on its memory address.
 Therefore, we say that the expression `data[j]` is evaluated in `O(1)` time for a Python list.
+- The constant function is useful in algorithm analysis, because it characterizes the number of steps needed to do a basic operation on a computer, like adding two numbers, assigning a value to some variable, or comparing two numbers.

 Ex: